-Achieving Diversity 1.
+PILLAR 7: Addressing Equity & Anti-Racism in Research Pillar 5 Equity in Patient Care To achieve equity in the care we deliver to our patients, leaders across UCSF Health and campus have been working on projects ranging from policy review to COVID-19 vaccine outreach.
+The UCSF Health Equity Council was focused on its four identified disparity improvement goals in 2021-2022: - 1.
 Improving the patient experience for Asians. - 2.
 Improving the patient experience Black/African Americans. - 3.
 Closing the gap for Hemoglobin A1C (HbA1c) control amongst Black/African American and/or Latinx identifying patients to overall patients by meeting a goal of 67.4% for HbA1c control. - 4.
 Achieving 70% COVID-19 vaccination for primary series across all race/ethnicity populations for San Francisco Health Plan patients 12 years of age and older.
 The Black Health Initiative, sponsored by the Office of Diversity and Outreach, expanded its work in 2021-2022.
 See details on the next page.
 The UCSF Policy Review Committee revised seven policies that were deemed potentially racist or having a differential impact on specific populations, and the UCSF Regulatory Affairs Policy Steering Committee has committed to regularly reviewing and revising all policies to ensure that they are equitable.
 The UCSF Health COVID Equity Work Group, a subgroup of the Health Equity Council formed in November 2020 to address racial-ethnic inequities in COVID among UCSF Health patients, UCSF employees, and the San Francisco community, published a Report of Goals, Accomplishments and Lessons Learned in March 2022.
-Read the full report: (MyAccess required) PILLAR 6:

-Furthering Our Com to The Bay Area

-UCSF HEALTH

-COVID EQUITY WORK GROUP RECOMMENDATIONS FOR INSTITUTIONAL ACTIONS
+Read the full report: (MyAccess required) UCSF HEALTH COVID EQUITY WORK GROUP RECOMMENDATIONS FOR INSTITUTIONAL ACTIONS

-Disrupt the equity equation.
+1. Disrupt the equity equation.
 Shift to an Equity First paradigm.

-PILLAR 7:

-Addressing Equity &

-Anti-Bacism in Res

-Invest in the equity portfolio.
-2.
+2. Invest in the equity portfolio.

-3. Challenge "business as usual" standard practices that perpetuate institutional racism and structural inequities.
-4. Prioritize and invest in equity data: availability, accountability, ownership, governance.
-Engage patients, employees, and 5. community members as partners in health equity initiatives.
-6. Move the organization beyond a population health management focus, centered exclusively on UCSF Health patients, to incorporate a public health model of population health.
-7. Broaden the inclusivity of health equity improvement efforts to focus on the intersectionality of raceethnicity and other aspects of social marginalization.
+Challenge "business as usual" standard practices that perpetuate institutional racism and structural inequities.

+Prioritize and invest in equity data: availability, accountability, ownership, governance.

+Engage patients, employees, and community members as partners in health equity initiatives.

+Move the organization beyond a population health management focus, centered exclusively on UCSF Health patients, to incorporate a public health model of population health.

+Broaden the inclusivity of health equity improvement efforts to focus on the intersectionality of raceethnicity and other aspects of social marginalization.

 Sustain the COVID Equity Work Group as COVID evolves from the pandemic to endemic stage.

 BLACK HEALTH INITIATIVE The UCSF Black Health Initiative (BHI) works to increase engagement with Black/African-American communities to reduce disparities in health care access and information, including COVID-19.
 Sponsored by the Office of Diversity and Outreach, and led by Malcolm John, MD, MPH, Principle, and Jonathan Butler, PhD, the BHI centers community voices to uplift Black health, wellness, and prosperity.
-Among its accomplishments and ongoing projects, the BHI has worked to: - 1.
-Increase access to COVID vaccines within Black communities by conducting pop-up clinics in Black churches.
+Among its accomplishments and ongoing projects, the BHI has worked to: - 1.Increase access to COVID vaccines within Black communities by conducting pop-up clinics in Black churches.
 This was accomplished through a collaboration with the San Francisco African American Faith Based Coalition.
 Since BHI started their work, they have vaccinated over 800 individuals. - 2.
-Create Healthy Street, a community engagement 4.
-Conduct and participate in town halls and project that has provide free preventative health seminars increasing access to free health services to over 200 people.
-Healthy Street pillars education within Black communities.
+Create Healthy Street, a community engagement project that has provide free preventative health services to over 200 people.
+Healthy Street pillars include: